 - Create custom roles

 - Assign users to groups

 Adding users to New Relic is a separate process from creating access grants.
 In other words, you can do either procedure first.
 The key point is that if you're trying to give a user access to a role or an account that they don't yet have, they won't have that access until they're both a) in a group and b) that group has the correct access grant (access to a specific role on a specific account).

 There are two ways to add users:

-- With automated user management, also known as SCIM provisioning: use of this method means that groups are defined in your identity provider and so you can't edit a user's group from the New Relic UI.
+- With automated user management, also known as SCIM provisioning.
+With this method, groups are defined in your identity provider and you can't edit a user's group from the New Relic UI.

 To add users from the UI: